Coach House Design Adelaide Hills | SpaceCraft Joinery | Projects

 Originally, this Coach House was the manor’s barn and stables, built at the same time in about 1915.
 When our hero couple bought it, it was basically just a shell.
 But it was anything but humble or a mere blank canvas, with splendid heritage features including the quoin work, raked gable roof, brick floors and massive arched barn doors.
 These would need to be honoured and complemented, albeit in a manner befitting a modern lifestyle.

-As avid renovators, our clients were finally ready to create their dream home and the Coach House provided the perfect starting point.
+As avid renovators, our clients were finally ready to create their dream home, and the Coach House provided the perfect starting point.
 (See?
 It sometimes pays to wait for your dream.)
 With 20 years’ life and renovating experience behind them, they knew exactly what they wanted to do.
 Basically, this project will take two stages.
 First, which is what you see before you, was to renovate the Coach House as it stood as the landing space.
 Later, they will extend on behind it.

-When Bre met them, they greeted her excitedly with a wad of pictures for inspiration and those all-important approved plans, which Craig Van Diemen would be building from.
+When we met them, they greeted us excitedly with a wad of pictures for inspiration and those all-important approved plans, which Craig Van Diemen would be building from.
 Scanning through those plans, the ideas became as clear as day.
 The barn doors in the massive arch would go, to be replaced by showstopping steel-framed windows and the main entry door: a fair trade for all that light.
 There was going to be a new loft for their daughters’ bedrooms.
 And, our mission, should we choose to accept it, was to design and build all the joinery for the kitchen, master suite (including walk-in robe and ensuite), combined laundry/pantry and the main bathroom.

 Our Resolution